angrezichatterbox/To-the-stars-and-realms-unseen/README.md

 # To the stars and realms unseen

+- Clone the repository
 - Run the victory.py file to receive your winning token.
+- Screenshot the message and save it in the amFOSS task 2 folder.